aafulei/color-console/README.md

    cout << a << endl;
    ```

 - You may use `+` or `+=` to make a chain of dyed objects.
-So long as the types of the original objects stay the same, colors may differ.
+Colors may differ, so long as the types of the original objects stay the same.

     ```c++
     using vec = DoubleVector;